Historic Interpreter - Volunteer Training

 - Schedule a Historic Clothing Fitting.
 Once you have completed the Clothing Guide Quiz, the Staff Lead will contact you to schedule your personal Historic Clothing Fitting.

-Once your Historic Interpreter qualifications are approved, you can begin signing up for these opportunities.
+Once your Historic Interpreter qualifications are complete, you can begin signing up for opportunities!

 If you are interested in serving by applying your Historic Interpreter training to a Skilled Trade such as Historic Woodworking, Historic Blacksmith, or Textiles, please proceed to the Skilled Trades Training page here.